-- a) The Town will work with other agencies and local groups to assess the extent of the need of these forms of housing. - b) The Town will support community agencies interested in pursuing additional funding from the Provincial government to address identified needs for special needs housing. - c) The Town will support the distribution of special needs housing provided by community groups. - d) Group homes are defined as a single housekeeping unit in a residential dwelling in which three to ten residents (excluding staff) live as a unit under responsible supervision.
-The home is licensed or approved under provincial statute.
-Group homes will not be concentrated and will be generally located throughout the Urban Areas and Hamlet Areas.
-To prevent an undue concentration of group homes, the provisions in the Zoning By-law will address the separation distances, spatial location, number, type and size of group homes.
+- a) The Municipality will work with other agencies and local groups to assess the extent of the need of these forms of housing. - b) The Municipality will support community agencies interested in pursuing additional funding from the Provincial government to address identified needs for special needs housing. - c) The Municipality will support the distribution of special needs housing provided by community groups. - d) Group homes will be generally located throughout the Urban Areas and Hamlet Areas.
 Group homes will be compatible with adjacent uses.
 Existing facilities that do not comply with the requirements will be allowed to continue but will not be permitted to expand without a minor variance or zoning by-law amendment.
-Group homes with any correctional purpose will be treated as an institutional, and not a residential use by this Plan and the Zoning By-law. - e) When reviewing any proposal for the purposes of establishing, through new construction or conversion of existing structures, a group home, hostel, temporary shelter, emergency shelter or other similar form of special needs shelter, the Town will be satisfied that: - the traffic generated from the facility can be adequately accommodated by the road network and will not have a significant impact on adjacent land uses, particularly residential uses; - ii) the facility is of a design which maintains the scale, density, appearance, character and continuity of existing land uses in the surrounding area and immediate neighbourhood; - iii) the land, buildings and structures for the proposed facility conform to the provisions of the Zoning By-law, including those related to parking requirements, ensuring that on-site parking is sufficient to meet the needs of residents, support staff and visitors; and - iv) where appropriate, that a licence has been granted by the licensing Provincial or Federal agency.
+Group homes with any correctional purpose will be treated as an institutional, and not a residential use by this Plan and the Zoning By-law. - e) When reviewing any proposal for the purposes of establishing, through new construction or conversion of existing structures, a group home, hostel, temporary shelter, emergency shelter or other similar form of special needs shelter, the Municipality will be satisfied that:

-- f) Aging-in-place for seniors will be encouraged so that: - i) individuals living in a non-healthcare environment, will have access to municipal services and amenities so that they may carry out their daily life without having to relocate as their circumstances change; and - ii) where the above is not suitable due to the physical or mental condition of the individual, independent living, assisted living and skilled nursing is available in residences for seniors, such as in a continuing care retirement community. - g) Long-term care facilities that meet the needs of the community will be encouraged. - h) The Town will endeavour to provide a barrier-free environment where possible. - i) The Town will have regard for the requirements of the Ontarians With Disability Act and: - Prepare a Joint Accessibility Plan every year covering the identification, removal and prevention of barriers to persons with disabilities in by-laws and policies, programs, practices and services; - ii) Establish a Joint Accessibility Advisory Committee, the majority of members being persons with disabilities, to address accessibility issues for the Town; - Seek the advice of the Joint Accessibility Advisory Committee on the accessibility of all existing and new municipal facilities, and if appropriate, on the accessibility of development proposed in Site Plan Approval applications; and - iv) The Joint Accessibility Advisory Committee will advise Council annually about the preparation, implementation and effectiveness of the Joint Accessibility Plan.
+- the traffic generated from the facility can be adequately accommodated by the road network and will not have a significant impact on adjacent land uses, particularly residential uses; - ii) the facility is of a design which maintains the scale, density, appearance, character and continuity of existing land uses in the surrounding area and immediate neighbourhood; - iii) the land, buildings and structures for the proposed facility conform to the provisions of the Zoning By-law, including those related to parking requirements, ensuring that on-site parking is sufficient to meet the needs of residents, support staff and visitors; and - iv) where appropriate, that a licence has been granted by the licensing Provincial or Federal agency. - f) Special needs housing and aging-in-place for seniors will be encouraged so that: - individuals living in a non-healthcare environment, will have access to municipal services and amenities so that they may carry out their daily life without having to relocate as their circumstances change; - ii) where the above is not suitable due to the physical or mental condition of the individual, independent living, assisted living and skilled nursing is available in residences for seniors, such as in a continuing care retirement community; and - iii) a variety of dwelling types and housing tenures are available to accommodate seniors housing needs and aging-in-place. - g) Long-term care facilities that meet the needs of the community will be encouraged. - h) The Municipality will endeavour to provide a barrier-free environment where possible. - i) The Municipality will have regard for the requirements of the Ontarians With Disability Act and: - Prepare a Joint Accessibility Plan every year covering the identification, removal and prevention of barriers to persons with disabilities in by-laws and policies, programs, practices and services; - Establish a Joint Accessibility Advisory Committee, the majority of members being persons with disabilities, to address accessibility issues for the Municipality; - Seek the advice of the Joint Accessibility Advisory Committee on the accessibility of all existing and new municipal facilities, and if appropriate, on the accessibility of development proposed in Site Plan Approval applications; and - iv) The Joint Accessibility Advisory Committee will advise Council annually about the preparation, implementation and effectiveness of the Joint Accessibility Plan.